 A student will not be released from school at times other than at the end of the school day except with permission from the principal or designee and according to the campus sign-out procedures.
 Unless the principal has granted approval because of extenuating circumstances, a student will not regularly be released before the end of the instructional day.
+Three early leaves will equal one absence for perfect attendance purposes.
+Early leaves will be brought to Truancy Court.

 A student who will need to leave school during the day must bring a note from his or her parent that morning.
-A student who becomes ill during the school day should, with the teacher's permission, report to the office.
-The office will send the student to the school nurse.
+A student who becomes ill during the school day should, with the teacher's permission, report to the school nurse.
 The nurse will decide whether or not the student should be sent home and will notify the student's parent.